 Where Is It Taking Place?

-The event in April 2022 will be taking place at Olympia in London.
-This is quite exciting for me, as I grew up in Hammersmith, with my dad living there, so it will be nice to visit my hometown.
+The event in May 2023 will be taking place at Olympia in London.
+This is quite exciting for me, as I grew up in Hammersmith, with my dad living there, so it will be nice to visit my hometown again.

 The Olympia holds 200 events per year, including the likes of Comic Con and Aesthetic Medicine Live.

 A venue that has been running events for the public since 1886, the building had a 20 million pound investment in 2011, adding 4,000sqm over two floors in the Olympia West.

 While this station is in Hammersmith, it’s actually closer to Kensington station on the London Underground.